PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 Here is a the doc to know [how to make a main in Dart](https://dart.dev/guides/language/language-tour#the-main-function).

-To test your code, you need to run it (obviously), so you can do it just by put the `dart` word before your file name, `main.dart` in your case.
+To test your code, you need to run it (obviously), so you can do it just by using the `dart` command with your file name, `main.dart` in your case.

 ```sh
 dart main.dart